Vuk97/nimbora-docs/docs/concepts/products/earn/pendle_lp_integration/01-etherfi.md

 **Pendle LP strategy, earn with ETH**

 Liquid restaking on Ethereum repurposes staked ether to validate external systems like rollups or oracles, enhancing the ecosystem's security.
 Liquid Restaking Tokens (LRTs) act as a buffer against slashing events and offer higher yields than native staking.
 They simplify participation, manage risks, and conserve gas by batch-collecting rewards.
 This innovation democratizes staking, challenging established leaders, and offers growth potential, albeit with capped deposits in some systems.
-Overall, it diversifies Ethereum's staking landscape while bolstering its security and efficiency.

 weETH is the wrapped version of eETH, the etherfi native token, which serves as a liquid staking derivative token. eETH streamlines the staking process by enabling automatic restaking and offering various benefits to users.
 This includes rewards from both EtherFi and EigenLayer, simplifying the staking experience and providing additional incentives for participation in the DeFi ecosystem.